flutter/website/get-started/codelab/index.md

   the app:

   **Reloading...<br>
-  Not all changed program elements ran during view reassembly;<br>
-  consider restarting.**
+  Some program elements were changed during reload but did not run when the view was reassembled; you may need to restart the app (by pressing "R") for the changes to have an effect.**

   It may be a false positive, but restarting ensures that your changes are reflected in the app's UI.